brycewray/hugo-site/content/privacy/_index.md

 ---
-layout: layouts/privacy/privacy.njk
+layout: privacy
 title: "Privacy policy"
 description: "Information regarding this site and its vendors"
 author: Bryce Wray
 date: 2020-08-02T09:00:00-05:00
-lastmod: 2021-02-05T08:37:00-06:00
+lastmod: 2021-05-05T08:58:00-05:00
 ---

 This site and its owner **do NOT** store your personal information **in any way**.
 However, the site does use certain **externally hosted** services, each of which has its own privacy policies and methods of complying with applicable privacy regulations.

 ## Notes about external services

-### FastComments
+### Cloudflare Browser Insights

-This site uses [FastComments](https://fastcomments.com) for commenting.
-For more details, please refer to the [FastComments privacy policy](https://fastcomments.com/privacy-policy).
+This site's traffic goes through [Cloudflare](https://cloudflare.com) and is configured to use its Browser Insights tool.
+Cloudflare says Browser Insights "collects the bare minimum amount of information, timing metrics, to show customers how their websites perform" and that "Cloudflare does not track individual end-users *[sic]* across our customers' Internet properties."
+For more details, see [this Cloudflare support article](https://support.cloudflare.com/hc/en-us/articles/360033929991-Cloudflare-Browser-Insights) and the Cloudflare blog post, "[Introducing Browser Insights](https://blog.cloudflare.com/introducing-browser-insights/)."

 ### Fathom Analytics